 The Careers Service provides central support for skills enhancement, running The Gold Award scheme and other co-curricular activities that are accredited via the Higher Education Achievement Report (HEAR).

-The Academic Skills Centre works with academic departments offering bespoke academic literacy sessions.
+The Centre for Academic Language and Literacies works with academic departments offering bespoke academic literacy sessions.
 It also provides a programme of academic skills workshops and one-to-one provision for students throughout the year.